School survival guide for teens with lupus

 Not only will your skills boost your self-esteem, but you’ll also have something you love to take your mind off of lupus.
 And sometimes, dreams become careers.
 So dream big!

-This resource is available in English:
+This resource is available in English, Spanish, and Chinese (simplified):